Your complete guide to loans in Ireland

 What is a secured loan?

-Secured loans are often taken out for larger sums of money and borrowing over a longer period.
+Secured loans can be taken out for larger sums of money and borrowing over a longer period.
 Interest rates can be fixed, variable or a combination of both.
 It’s possible to borrow up to €250,000 with a secured loan, subject to your equity and terms and conditions.

 If you have equity in your home, it may be easier to get approval for a secured loan, however, your home is at risk if you fail to make repayments.